Skip to content

 Deploy the Interceptors

-Deploying the interceptor is done in two parts: uploading and registering.
+Deploying the interceptors is done in two parts: upload and register.

 Upload and Register

-After downloading the three interceptor samples, follow the steps below for each of the three interceptor samples.
+After downloading the three interceptor samples, follow the steps below to deploy each of the three interceptor samples.

 1. Unzip the sample into a location of your choosing.

-2. In a web browser, navigate to the ArcGIS Server Administrator Directory and sign in as an administrator.
+2. Navigate to ArcGIS Server Administrator Directory and sign in as an administrator.

 3. Click uploads > upload.

-5. Click the Upload button.
+5. Click the Upload.
 Once the file is uploaded, you will be directed to the Uploaded Item page.
 Copy the Item ID.

-8. Click the register link and paste the value of the Item ID from Step 5 above into the input box.
-Click the Register button.
+7. Click register and paste the value of the Item ID obtained in Step 5 into the input field.

 Manage the Chaining Order